Actifio/powershell/README.md

 # Actifio PowerShell integration

+These instructions are for a PowerShell Module that is used to manage Actifio Appliances

 ### 1)   Ensure PowerShell 3.0 and .NET 4.0 are installed.

 Ensure that PowerShell 3.0 or above is installed on the target workstation.